jlewis-89/Milestone-Project-3/README.md

 HTML / CSS / JS / Python

 ## Design
 ### UI
 #### Wireframes
 #### Navigation
-- Navbar takedn from the Materialize CSS framework
+- Navbar taken from the Materialize CSS framework
 #### Imagery
 - Logo imagery created by DALL.E 3 and the edited with MS Photo Editor
 - Images Sourced from pexels.com